 so you have full flexibility in the solution space.

-If solutions are required by the customers, you are stuck with those solutions.
-Even if they are costly to develop and ineffective at delivering the needed improvements.
+If the customer require solutions, you are stuck with those solutions.
+Even if the solutions are costly to develop and ineffective at delivering the much needed improvements.
 The trick is not to agree to deliver specific solutions.
-Instead agree to deliver the needed improvements.
-This will free up your team to use their skills and creativity.
+Instead, agree to deliver the needed improvements.
+This will free your team up, they can now use their skills and creativity.
 They can now come up with solutions that deliver the improvements to your customers.
-The Customers will be extremely satisfied.
-If your team is smart, they can do it cheap, and make a huge profit.
-It's a win win.
+The Customers will be delighted.
+If your team is smart, they can do it cheaply, and make a huge profit.
+It's a win-win.

-Tom & Kai Gilb have helped numerous companies all over the world to transition from; poor ineffective ways, to highly profitable intelligent ways, of finding, specifying, developing and delivering customer improvement needs.
+Tom & Kai Gilb have helped numerous companies all over the world to transition from; poor, ineffective ways, to highly profitable intelligent ways, of finding, specifying, developing and delivering customer improvements.
 The body of experience - which can only be hinted at in the space available here is revealed in the workshop Value Requirement.